 In addition to ongoing groups, students can work one-on-one with a teacher in an hour long private session, or in a small group of about 15 students.
 Here the teacher directly supports and guides you in your own inquiry.
 It’s like having your own private guide – you are still doing the exploring, but you have someone with you who might help you discover things that you wouldn’t otherwise notice.

 Inquiry in private sessions can go very deep since you have close to an hour, and can include breath work and body work to further open up your experience.
 Regular private sessions are recommended, be it weekly, bi-weekly or monthly.
-Find out more about doing private sessions with me here.

 In a small group, different students take turns working with the teacher.
 This has the added advantage that you can learn from others as they inquire with the teacher.
 You learn about territory that others are exploring, which may be relevant to you at some other time.
 You also learn more about how to inquire, since you see how the teacher guides others.
 Regular small group participation is also highly recommended to engage the path deeply.